hubleto/developer/book/content/pages/advanced-development/core-classes/model.md

 **describeForm()**

-This method allows you to describe the CRUD permissions, columns, default values and relations of a form during runtime.
+This method allows you to override the default the CRUD permissions, columns, default values and relations of a form.
 By default the permissions of a form will be set depending on the permissions of the role of a user.

 ```php